 HEPA filters are best for people with allergies and respiratory issues because they will remove the highest percentage of particles causing allergies from the air.
 They are denser filters that provide more obstruction to the airflow and can cause damage to the HVAC air handling unit-please see this post.
 Less efficient filters may be used but you should always use the most efficient filter that will not damage your HVAC system.

-If you want to use your HVAC system as a giant air purifier you will need to run the air blower continuously the pros and cons of this type of use is outlined in this post.
+If you want to use your HVAC system as a giant air purifier you will need to run the air blower continuously.